-The United States Passport (Past, Present, Future) is full of facts about the American passport.
-The book was issued by the Passport Office – Department of State in 1976.
-Even the book was published 37 years ago the data you will find there are most valuable for passport collectors.
-Of course, such a department has access to all statistics and history which makes this book a “Bible” on the American passport.
+The United States Passport (Past, Present, Future) contains facts about the American passport.
+The Passport Office – Department of State issued the book in 1976.
+Even though the book was published 37 years ago, the data you will find are most valuable for passport collectors.
+Of course, such a department has access to all statistics and history, making this book a “Bible” on the American passport.

-227 pages, twelve chapters plus glossary and index will give you everything about the United States Passport.
-A truly comprehensive work which also displays 111 pictures of documents.
-In chapter three you will learn that the format of the passport book was never defined by U.S. law or regulation.
+Two hundred twenty-seven pages, twelve chapters plus a glossary and index will give you everything about the United States Passport.
+A truly comprehensive work that also displays 111 pictures of documents.
+In chapter three, you will learn that the format of the passport book was never defined by U.S. law or regulation.
 However, chapter nine lists different types.
-The last one was the Bicentennial passport – in honor of the United States 200th anniversary and was introduced on January 1, 1976.
-These “special edition” was issued only during the year 1976 and was valid for a 5 years period.
-Looking into the Passport Office statistics 2.8 Million passports of the Bicentennial were issued.
-You can define by yourself is this makes a rare passport.
+The last one was the Bicentennial passport – in honor of the United States’ 200th anniversary and was introduced on January 1, 1976.
+This “special edition” was issued only in 1976 and was valid for five years.
+Looking at the Passport Office statistics, 2.8 Million passports for the Bicentennial were issued.
+You can define by yourself if this makes a rare passport.

-Chapter twelve is listing milestones in the history of the US passport which gives a good overview of the numerous changes.
-A learning curve on geography, history, and administration is also to find on page forty-one where the “Insular Possessions” are described.
-Did you remember that the Virgin Islands were purchased from Denmark in 1917?
+Chapter twelve lists milestones in the history of the U.S. passport, giving a good overview of the numerous changes.
+A learning curve on geography, history, and administration is also to find on page forty-one, where the “Insular Possessions” are described.
+Do you remember that the Virgin Islands were purchased from Denmark in 1917?
 Did you heard about the “Trust Territory of the Pacific Islands”?
-They issued also official passports from 1959 for only a short period (see picture).
+They also issued official passports from 1959 for only a short period (see picture).

-Signatures on passports: Even they look like original signed Secretary of State signatures were printed from 1861 on!
-Only in special cases, the signature is original handwritten.
-These are only a few facts you can find in the book but there is much more to discover.
+Signatures on passports: Even if they look like original signed Secretary of State signatures were printed from 1861!
+Only in exceptional cases is the signature original handwritten.
+These are only a few facts you can find in the book, but there is much more to discover.

-Well, if you collect US passports or not this book is a sold source on US passport history and a MUST for all US passport collectors.
+Well, if you collect U.S. passports or not, this book is a sold source on U.S. passport history and a MUST for all U.S. passport collectors.
 I wish other countries did similar great publishing on their passports.
 The book can be purchased online at all known book websites.
-Second-hand copies are quite inexpensive.
+Second-hand copies are pretty inexpensive.

 Source: The United States Passport – Past, Present, Future.
 Department Of State Publication 8851, released July 4, 1976